andreas41DK/pcm/README.md

 ### Available futures:
 - turn off a computer
+- turn off by timer
 - change volume
 - change brightness (_available for a laptop only_)
+- play/pause actions
+- next track
+- previouse track
+- and whatewer you want with custome hotkeys

 To control your computer you have to install a server part of PCManager on your PC or laptop.
 You can download the server version for Windows OS here: [https://goo.gl/c6v695]